vtlim/GLIC/guides/howto_align_density.md

-# Moving density to align with model for molecular dynamics simulations
+# Move cryo-EM density to align with model

 Last edited: Jul 22 2018